montag/vue-audioworklet-demo/README.md

 This is simple demo of an AudioWorklet used within a vuecli3 project loaded via webpack4 and worklet-loader.

+NOTE: This demo will only work in browsers that support AudioWorklet, notably, Chrome and Opera.

 ![example](docs/worklet-demo.gif)

 ### Walkthrough ###